fristonio/Keep/README.md

 ### To-do

-[   ] Add backend to store the results into the database or may be a json file.
+- [ ] Add backend to store the results into the database or may be a json file.

-[ x ] Add feature to archive notes.
+- [x] Add feature to archive notes.

-[ x ] Add a note search feature.
+- [x] Add a note search feature.